SethKauf/mta_service_delays/README.md

 # MTA Service Delays on the IRT Division
 A look at delays on Subways in the IRT Division of the MTA, NYC's public transit authority<br>

+** Note **

+(Nov 9, 2021): I am currently in the process of updating this for the full MTA.
+Please stay tuned - hoping to deploy a model by the end of the week!

 # Overview

 For my final project at Flatiron, I analyzed the data on delays from the [MTA Alerts Archive](https://mymtaalerts.com/archive).<br>